 Lumbini, the birth place of Lord Buddha, is the fountain of world peace.
 Situated in Kapilbastu district, Lumbini is a pilgrimage of lifetime for Buddhists throughout the world.
 Mayadevi temple, renovated recently as per the Lumbini Master plan, is the biggest attraction in Lumbini.
 The temple has stone image of Maya Devi giving birth to Lord Buddha as she hold unto a branch.
 The Ashok pillar, which signifies Lumbini as the birthplace of Lord Buddha, is another attraction in Lumbini.
 Remnants of stupas and monasteries, believed to have been constructed centuries ago, can be found all over this scared area.
 International Monastic Zone is constructed by Germany, Korea, China, Myanmar, Thailand and others.

 Dashain, which usually falls in the month of September- October, is the greatest Hindu festival of Nepal.
 The festival continues is celebrated for 15 days.
 It is also called Durga Pooja as the festival is celebrated to commemorate the slaying of demon Mahisahur by Goddess Durga.
 The first day of festival is called Ghatasthapana when a sacred jar with holy water is installed in each Nepali house and barley seeds are sowed in the sand.
 The seventh day is called Fulpati , when a bunch of ginger stalks, banana leaf , sugarcane and seasonal flower is introduced in the Dashain ghar.
 The eighth day of the festival is called Mahaastami and it is the day of great sacrifice.
+The ninth day of Dashain is Mahanawami, where god and goddesses are worshipped for the happiness and prosperity.
 The 10th day of the festival, Vijaya Dashami, is the major day of the festival when people take tika and jamara from their elders and relatives.
 The festival ends on the day of Kojagrat poornima.

 Maha Shivaratri is the festival devoted to Lord Shiva.
 The festival usually falls in the month of February.
 On this day, people throng the temples dedicated to Lord Shiva throughout the country.
 They fast for the whole day and worship Lord Shiva wishing for the well-being and prosperity of themselves and their family members.
 The Pashupatinath temple, lying on the bank of the holy Bagmati River, wears festive look on this day.
 Hundreds of thousands of devotees from around the country and different parts of India come to the temple premises to offer worship to Lord Shiva.
 Sadhus from India and Nepal add extra charm to this festival.